 Green River is a somewhat small city located in the state of Wyoming.
-With a population of 12,465 people and four constituent neighborhoods, Green River is the seventh largest community in Wyoming.
+With a population of 11,609 people and four constituent neighborhoods, Green River is the seventh largest community in Wyoming.

-The per capita income in Green River in 2010 was $30,986, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
-This equates to an annual income of $123,944 for a family of four.
+The per capita income in Green River in 2018 was $38,108, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
+This equates to an annual income of $152,432 for a family of four.
 However, Green River contains both very wealthy and poor people as well.

+Green River is a somewhat ethnically-diverse city.
 The people who call Green River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green River residents report their race to be White, followed by Native American.
 Green River also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.98% of the city’s residents.
-Important ancestries of people in Green River include English, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 14.65% of the city’s residents.
+Important ancestries of people in Green River include English, German, Irish, Italian, and Norwegian.

 The most common language spoken in Green River is English.
 Other important languages spoken here include Spanish and Polish.